jpata/ai-course/markdown/module4_object_detection.md

 ---

 <!-- #region -->
-# Object Detection: A Comparison of YOLO and RT-DETR
+# Object Detection: A Comparison of YOLO and DETR

-This notebook introduces and compares two prominent object detection architectures: YOLO (You Only Look Once) and RT-DETR (Real-Time DEtection TRansformer).
+This notebook introduces and compares two prominent object detection architectures: YOLO (You Only Look Once) and DETR (Real-Time DEtection TRansformer).
 We will use pretrained models to perform inference on the ENA24 dataset and analyze their performance, paying special attention to the challenges posed by the mismatch between the models' training classes (COCO) and the dataset's actual classes.

 Object detection is a computer vision task that involves identifying and locating objects within an image.
 A model performing this task returns a set of bounding boxes, each with a corresponding class label for the object it contains.

 We will explore:
 *   **YOLO**: A leading family of single-stage detectors known for its speed and efficiency.
-*   **RT-DETR**: A modern, transformer-based, end-to-end detector that provides high accuracy without requiring complex post-processing steps like Non-Maximum Suppression (NMS).
+*   **DETR**: A modern, transformer-based, end-to-end detector that provides high accuracy without requiring complex post-processing steps like Non-Maximum Suppression (NMS).
 *   **The ENA24 Dataset**: We will use the `imageomics/IDLE-OO-Camera-Traps` dataset to evaluate how well these models, pretrained on general-purpose datasets, perform on specialized data.
 <!-- #endregion -->

 <!-- #region -->
 ## 1. Setup

-First, let's install the necessary libraries. `ultralytics` provides the YOLO model, while `transformers` gives us access to RT-DETR.
+First, let's install the necessary libraries. `ultralytics` provides the YOLO model, while `transformers` gives us access to DETR.
 <!-- #endregion -->

 ```python